antoineLeclercq/project-status/work-log/scott-bellware.md

 # Scott Bellware Work Log

+## Tue Mar 27 2018
+- Finished first implementation of the protocol library
+- Will start on its integration into the transform library tomorrow

+## Mon Mar 26 2018
+- Protocol library

+## Sat Mar 24 2018
+- Removed from consideration the removal of transient attributes.
+They are used to provide type checking for regular assets.
+- Started in protocol discovery library

 ## Fri Mar 23 2018
 - Weekly online meetup
 - Forgot about documentation meeting with Ashley.
 Rescheduled to Fri Apr 6.